A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Abstract

 \section{Abstract}

-The famous Hopf--Rinow Theorem states that a Riemannian manifold is metrically complete if and only if it is geodesically complete.
-The compact Clifton--Pohl torus fails to be geodesically complete, leading many mathematicians and Wikipedia to conclude that ``the theorem does not generalize to Lorentzian manifolds''.
-Recall now that in their 1931 paper Hopf and Rinow characterized metric completeness also by properness.
-Recently, the author and Garc\'ia-Heveling obtained a Lorentzian completeness-compactness result with a similar flavor.
-In this manuscript, we extend our theorem to cone structures and to a new class of semi-Riemannian manifolds, dubbed $(n-\nu,\nu)$-spacetimes.
+The famous Hopf--Rinow Theorem states, amongst others, that a Riemannian manifold is metrically complete if and only if it is geodesically complete.
+The Clifton--Pohl torus fails to be geodesically complete proving that this theorem cannot be generalized to compact Lorentzian manifolds.
+On the other hand, Hopf and Rinow characterized metric completeness also by properness.
+Garc\'ia-Heveling and the author recently obtained a Lorentzian completeness-compactness result for open manifolds with a similar flavor.
+In this manuscript, we extend the null distance used in this approach and our theorem to proper cone structures and to a new class of semi-Riemannian manifolds, dubbed $(n-\nu,\nu)$-spacetimes.
 Moreover, we demonstrate that our result implies, and hence generalizes, the metric part of the Hopf--Rinow Theorem.